shenwei356/csvtk/doc/docs/usage.md

 How to:
   1. First -n/--buf-rows rows are read to check the minimum and maximum widths of each columns.

-You can also set the global thresholds -w/--min-width and -W/--max-width.
+     You can also set the global or column-specific (the number of values need equal to the number of columns) thresholds via -w/--min-width and -W/--max-width.

      1a.
 Cells longer than the maximum width will be wrapped (default) or clipped (--clip).
          Usually, the text is wrapped in space (-x/--wrap-delimiter).
 But if one